“Change Your Mind, Change Your Life.”

 - Commit to limiting junk food, fast food and highly processed food to just one day a week. – Take the time to list the foods that you need to cut back on/cut out on paper.
 We are talking about the unhealthy foods and drinks that are hindering your progress. (candy, cake, fast food, fried food, foods that are high in sugar, etc.) Make a commitment to keep your intake of these foods to a minimum.

-Disclaimer: This article includes Amazon Affiliate Links.
+Disclaimer: This post includes Amazon Affiliate Links.
 We may be compensated if you decided to make a purchase.
 It’s one of the ways we support this movement.

 What’s your Big Why?
 Why do you want to lose weight/get fit/create a healthy lifestyle?
 Make a list of your reasons. – It is time to be real with yourself about what is driving you to make a change.
 Take some time to write down the reasons that are most important to you in a notebook or journal.
 Consider putting these reasons on post-it notes and posting them in your room, in your car or anywhere spend a lot of time as a reminder.
 Reviewing your reasons before meals or before working can also be helpful, so consider writing them down on notecards and store them in your bag.

 Create clear, measurable, realistic goals.
-For example: “I will lose a total of 75 pounds.” vs. “I will lose 20 pounds over the course of the next 3 months.”
+For example: “I will lose a total of 75 pounds.” vs. “I will lose 20 pounds in the next 3 months.”
 The second goal is more specific.
 “I will eat healthy.” vs. “I will create a 1500 calorie a day meal plan focused on low carb meals.”
 Specifics matter.
-Being realistic matters as well.
+Being practical matters as well.
 Weight loss doesn’t happen overnight.
 If your goals are unrealistic and you don’t reach them, that can be very discouraging.
-Record your goals in you notebook.
+Record your goals in your notebook.

 Visualize Your Goals Part 1: Today, You will pull out magazines and start selecting images for a vision board that reflects your goals.
 Weight loss, fitness, eating habits, wellness, etc. You can also print out images that you find online.